 Privacy of Residence Hall Rooms.
 Searches of residence hall rooms are only permissible under the following limited circumstances:

 Emergencies.
-In cases of extreme emergency, such as suspected suicide or a problem involving the immediate safety of the occupant or fellow occupants; provided that such searches will be made only with the permission of an occupant of the room and in his or presence if possible, by authorization of the Vice Chancellor for Student Affairs or his or her designee, or by authorization of the highest official present if time is of the essence and the preceding conditions cannot be immediately satisfied.
+In cases of extreme emergency, such as suspected suicide or a problem involving the immediate safety of the occupant or fellow occupants; provided that such searches will be made only with the permission of an occupant of the room and in the occupant’s presence if possible, by authorization of the Vice Chancellor for Student Affairs or the Vice Chancellor for Student Affair’s designee, or by authorization of the highest official present if time is of the essence and the preceding conditions cannot be immediately satisfied.

 Suspected Violation of State or Federal law.
 In cases of investigation for a suspected violation of State or Federal law, only through the procedures required for a lawful search including the use of a lawful search warrant.